artbitrage/Stealth-Kid-RAT/README.md

 Version: 0.01A

-Stealth Kid RAT is an opensource remote administration tool written in C.
+Stealth Kid RAT is an opensource remote administration tool written in C#.

 Currently delevoped under POC Concept branch.